s3p02/digits_docker_jupyter/README.md

 In this tutorial as we walk-through we will see how the API may be used to create an image classification model.
 As we initialized the docker container, we specified the port 5000 so we will be assuming DIGITS is running on localhost:5000

-# Step 4 : Login to DIGITS
+# Step iv : Login to DIGITS

 In order to create a dataset, you will first need to log in.
 The following command will log us in as user, you may enter your name.